dienodiba/Reg1dmt.jl/README.md

 # Reg1dmt.jl
-A julia module for one-dimensional regularized inversion of magnetotelluric (MT) data
+A registered package for one-dimensional regularized inversion of magnetotelluric (MT) data